 The Personal Care Attendant (PCA) Program is a MassHealth program that assists people with permanent or chronic disabilities live at home independently.
 This is a consumer-directed program, which provides personal care services for people with disabilities.

-Through our PCA Program, BCIL serves 1,000 plus consumers living in and around the Boston area.
+Through our PCA Program, BCIL serves over 1,000 consumers living in and around the Boston area.
 This program serves people of all ages, disabilities and backgrounds.

 If the consumer cannot independently manage his or her PCA program, the consumer may have the help of a surrogate.
 The surrogate is often a family member but may be any other person identified by the consumer who has the ability to manage the program.